 The fair value of the properties together with the valuation technique is disclosed in the note below.
 Deferred tax considerations of sale are disclosed in Note 14.
+The amount of the direct operating expenses incurred in relation to the investment property that generated rental income during the period amounted to €210,013 (2022: €135,045).

-6.2 Fair valuation of land and buildings
+Fair valuation of land and buildings

-The Group's investment property was revalued in December 2022 by an independent firm of property valuers having appropriate recognised professional qualifications and experience in the location and category of the property being valued.
-The Directors have reviewed the carrying amounts of the properties as at 31 December 2022 on the basis of an assessment by the independent property valuers, and the carrying amounts were adjusted accordingly during the current financial year.
+The Group's investment property was revalued in December 2023 by an independent firm of property valuers having appropriate recognised professional qualifications and experience in the location and category of the property being valued.
+The Directors have reviewed the carrying amounts of the properties as at 31 December 2023 on the basis of an assessment by the independent property valuers, and the carrying amounts were adjusted accordingly during the current financial year.